 Despite this, I remain extremely fond of it, and listen to its best tracks frequently.
 If you’re looking to sell someone on Elliott Smith with a playlist, there are four or five tunes here that are essential, and several others that are nearly as good.
 But if you’ve never heard him before, I’d point you to Either/Or if your taste runs to the minimalist or lo-fi, or XO, if you want a more Beatle-esque experience.

 Elliott Smith being directed by his friend Autumn de Wilde during the making of the Son of Sam video.
 If you’ve not seen it, I greatly enjoyed de Wilde’s recent feature debut, an adaptation of Jane Austen’s Emma starring Anja Taylor-Joy, Bill Nighy and Johnny Flynn.

 *Oh what the hell.
 I’ll play god.
 Here’s my, substantially shorter and more electric, version of Figure 8.
 Call it Figure 8.1, I guess.
-Figure 8, Smith’s cover of the Schoolhouse Rock tune’s spooky first section (sung by Blossom Dearie), would mark end of side one, and be rescued from its B-side obscurity.
+Figure 8 the song, Smith’s cover of the Schoolhouse Rock tune’s spooky first section (sung by Blossom Dearie), would mark the end of side one, and be rescued from its B-side obscurity.
 It was intended to be part of the album until the very last minute, when it was bumped for Easy Way Out – a poor decision.